Ragnyll/ragnyll.github.io/_posts/2018-04-01-pass-for-everything.markdown

  OpenKeychain just manages keysets, and Password Store is an android wrapper for pass.

 &nbsp;&nbsp;&nbsp;&nbsp;Once you get those apps open Password Store first, the open up settings and make sure external repository is disabled.

- If you're not already you should interacting with remote via SSH, especially for this part.
+&nbsp;&nbsp;&nbsp;&nbsp;If you're not already you should interacting with remote via SSH, especially for this part.

-&nbsp;&nbsp;&nbsp;&nbsp;Generate an SSH key pair from the app using the `Generate SSH key pair` and go associate it with your remote git service.
+ Generate an SSH key pair from the app using the `Generate SSH key pair` and go associate it with your remote git service.

 &nbsp;&nbsp;&nbsp;&nbsp;Back in settings select Edit git server settings.